Eco-hotel Tip in Minca

 You can also visit coffee and cocoa farms, with this full-day tour, where you will also go swimming in the river.
 With this coffee and cocoa tour, also includes a jungle trek.

-DAY TOUR BY MOTORCYCLE CAB
+DAY TOUR BY MOTORCYCLE TAXI

 COFFEE TOUR FINCA LA VICTORIA